 Like many other smallholders in Northern Ghana, Asana Iddi Cherigudoo lacked access to the inputs and services that might enable her to produce more food for her household, sell a surplus, and grow her efforts beyond the half-acre field she could cultivate by hand.
-This success story describes how Asana’s women farmers’ group linked up with the MADE partner MS Bonsu Farms, which provided a bundle of inputs and services on credit to increase productivity and yields.
-It explains how, by accessing improved seed, fertilisers and tractor services, Asana has expanded her growing, enabling her to repay her loan and pay for her children’s school fees.
+This success story describes how Asana’s women farmers’ group linked up with MADE partner MS Bonsu Farms, which provided a bundle of inputs and services on credit to increase productivity and yields.
+It explains how, by accessing improved seed, fertilisers and tractor services, Asana has expanded cultivation, enabling her to repay her loan and pay for her children’s school fees.

 Asana’s story: a Northern Ghanaian maize farmer looks to the future

 File type: PDF